-On February 16, 2021, we entered into a placement agency agreement with Roth Capital Partners, LLC relating to a public offering of 1,710,600 shares of our common stock for gross proceeds of approximately \$13.0 million under the 2019 Shelf Registration Statement (the "2021 Registered Direct Offering").
-In addition, on February 16, 2021, we entered into a securities purchase agreement with certain institutional investors pursuant to which we agreed to sell an aggregate of 1,650,000 shares of our common stock in the 2021 Registered Direct Offering to such investors.
-The 2021 Registered Direct Offering closed on February 18, 2021.
-The net proceeds to the Company from the offerings, after deducting the placement agent's fees and expenses and the Company's offering expenses, were approximately \$12.2 million.
+On November 6, 2022, we entered into a placement agency agreement with Roth Capital Partners, LLC relating to the 2022 Registered Direct Offering and the 2022 Private Placement.
+In addition, on November 6, 2022, we entered into securities purchase agreements with several institutional and accredited investors pursuant to which we agreed to sell, in a registered direct offering, an aggregate of 800,000 shares of our common stock for gross proceeds of approximately \$2.0 million under the base prospectus contained in the 2022 Shelf Registration Statement and a related prospectus supplement filed with the SEC on November 9, 2022 (the "2022 Registered Direct Offering").
+In a concurrent private placement, we also agreed pursuant to the securities purchase agreements to issue to such investors warrants to purchase up to 800,000 shares of our common stock (the "2022 Private Placement").
+The 2022 Registered Direct Offering and the 2022 Private Placement closed on November 9, 2022.
+The net proceeds from the offerings, after deducting the placement agent's fees and expenses and our offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$1.7 million.